 It's nothing to feel guilty about, but it is an opportunity to reflect on your relationship—and yourself—to determine whether you're truly falling out of love.
 Evaluate what could be the driving force behind this change of heart, says Dokun.
 For example, "Lack of desire to see a partner could be indicative of a personal insecurity or fear of becoming too attached," she says.

 You’re Not Open With Your Partner

 When you feel comfortable sharing your innermost thoughts with another person, it's exciting.
-After all, opening up is an excellent way to connect with someone.
-So, if you were once completely forthright and honest with your partner but are suddenly not interested in discussing what's on your mind, that's a red flag.
+Opening up is an excellent way to connect with someone, so if you were once completely forthright and honest with your partner but are suddenly not interested in discussing what's on your mind, that's a red flag.

 Worse, if you find your desire to share growing smaller and smaller to the point where you stop communicating with them altogether—also known as "stonewalling"—it's a sign that your relationship is becoming irreparable, says Dokun.
 Connecting with someone you're dating is a huge part of any successful relationship, so if you're walking away from conversations, not making eye contact, or refusing to discuss your feelings, it might be time to sever ties.

 You Seek Out Opportunities to Avoid Your Partner